williamorrie/williamorrie.github.io/_posts/2021-03-26-rtc-clusters-mapbox.md

 2. Original Heatmap layere were created in mapbox studio and published from there as a style, how do I reference the data in new map?
 3. New post didn't appear on home page
 4. Editing javascript in github web browser prone to errors
+5. Wrecked cluster map by pasting script from codepen over entire page

 ### Solutions
 1. Found this [article](https://automationpanda.com/2021/03/24/testing-github-pages-without-local-jekyll-setup/){:target="_blank} while researching something else.
 Repo Home Page > Settings > Options > Source
 2. Was able to pull the data directly from github, when previously attempted this method recieved CORS errors.
 3. New page did not have .md extension
 4. Using [codepen.io](https://codepen.io/){:target="_blank"} to edit mapbox javascript
+5. Reverted GitHub commit from command line (no way to do this from browser)

 ### Results
 1. Basic [RTC cluster map](https://williamorrie.github.io/rtc_heatmap.html){:target="_blank"} created
+2. Able to make changes to website from mobile